kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Example: Audio and Video

 Before models can analyze speech, you need:
-Transcription into text.
+Transcription into text
-Speaker identification.
+Speaker identification
-Time-stamped segments.
+Time-stamped segments
 That transforms unstructured content into searchable data

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.